idiap/bob/python/doc/Dependencies.rst

 * `ImageMagick`_: is used for reading and writing image output.
 We currently compile against version 6.6.7, but other versions should work.
   Please note we make use of the C++ API (a.k.a.
 ImageMagick++).
+* `libjpeg`_: is used for reading and writing JPEG images.
+We currently compile against version 6.2, but older versions might work.
+* `libnetpbm`_: is used for reading and writing PBM/PGM/PMM images.
+We currently compile against version 10.0, but older versions might work.
 * `HDF5`_: HDF5 is the format of choice for binary representation of data or configuration items in bob.
 We currently compile against version 1.8.6, Version 1.8.4 (and before) might not work.